-WVAOE will accept applications and accompanying essays postmarked between January 2, 2018 and March 31, 2018.
-From all the applications received, the WVAOE Board of Directors will select a single one-time only $2,500 scholarship recipient in April 2018.
+WVAOE will accept applications and accompanying essays postmarked between February 11, 2021 and March 31, 2021.
+From all the applications received, the WVAOE Board of Directors will select a single one-time only $2,500 scholarship recipient in April 2021.
 The winner will be announced at their high school awards assembly or commencement program, or as possible under COVID-19 guidelines.

 Should you have any questions or require additional information, please contact Diane Slaughter 304-984-0308 or via e-mail at email@example.com.